Panda4817/Panda4817/README.md

 - Java development, with Spring Boot and Maven
 - JavaScript development with TypeScript, React and Node
-- Python development, with Django and Flask
+- Python development
 - HTML, with styling using CSS, SCSS and Bootstrap
 - Version control with Git
 - SQL and NoSQL database integration, such as postgres and mongodb
-- Mobile development with React Native
+- Some mobile development with React Native
 - Deployment using Heroku, Netlify, Github Pages and AWS
 - CI/CD piplines with Travis CI
-- Containerization using Docker and kubernetes clusters
+- Dabbled in containerization using Docker and kubernetes clusters
-- Cloud development with a AWS
+- Some cloud development with a AWS
 - Used monitoring technologies such as Kibana and Grafana
 - Worked in agile teams using JIRA ticket workflow